luxumbra/foresite-freelance/src/content/projects/metagame.md

 ---
 github: https://github.com/MetaFam/TheGame
 link: https://metagame.wtf
-role: Frontend Developer, Designer & Maintainer (OSS)
+role: Frontend Developer, Designer & Core Contributor (OSS)
 shortDescription: Contributed to the design and frontend development of MetaGame (MetaOS), a gamified Web3 community focussed on Web3 onboarding and exploration into a new kind of socioeconimic system.